Adsew/Projects/ProjectUMBRELA/README.md

 This current version is the beta v1.0.

-The game is currently being developed in a small studio of six, including myself.
+The game is currently being developed in a small studio of six, including myself, as the capstone project for our post-graduate programs.

 Feel free to experience all the hard work we have done in a four month period!